 Upon hotel pickup, depart from El Calafate at 7am, arriving in El Chalten at approximately 11am.
 From here, transfer to Bahia Tunel Port and set sail over Viedma Lake to the glacier.

 During your 1-hour cruise, admire gorgeous views of Mt Fitz Roy and Mt Huemul.
 Arriving at Hornos Cabe in the far southeast, your boat will turn west, offering stunning sights of Viedma Glacier.
 Next, disembark at a rocky promontory where certified national park guides will provide a safety briefing and lecture on glaciology and other natural features of Los Glaciares National Park.

 From here, take a brief walk over terrain that just a few years before was covered by the glacier.
-You’ll reach the edge of Viedma Glacier within a few minutes and receive crampons to begin your 2-hour trek over the ice.
+You’ll reach the edge of Viedma Glacier within a few minutes and receive crampons to begin your 2-hour trek (approximately) over the ice.
 Under the care and supervision of your expert guides, hike past magnificent forms on the ice mass, such as glacial moraines, deep crevasses and canyon-sized cracks formed between the ice walls.

 After your ice trek, take a break for lunch (must bring your own) and return to the boat for your return trip El Chalten.
 From there, you’ll be transferred back to your El Calafate hotel.

 Please note: Ice trekking is recommended for those in good physical condition, who are accustomed to moderate walking on irregular terrain.